Point Lobos SCUBA Diving

 8. The Federal Marine Mammal Protection Act and State laws prohibit you from disturbing or harassing marine mammals.
 Be cautious in the areas where there are nesting birds, they frighten easily.
 Please keep your distance!!
 If you approach seals, otters, whales, or seabirds and notice they are alerting to your presence then you are too close.
 You need to change your direction and move farther away from the wildlife.

 9. Hand launchable boats are permitted.
-Personal watercraft are NOT permitted in the Marine Sanctuary.
-Four boats per day are allowed (other than those used by divers).
+Personal watercraft (aka.
+Jet-Skis) are NOT permitted in the Marine Sanctuary.
+Four boats per day are allowed.
+Only dive boats are permitted to launch at the Whalers boat ramp.
+Leisure boating or boating with the intentions of fishing outside of the reserve is not permitted.
 If your boat is on a trailer, the trailer must be parked at the Rat Hill boat parking area (see map).
 Keep speeds under 5 m.p.h.
 No Wake!
 Remember, there are areas and beaches that are closed to the public for the protection of the wildlife.
 Do not come ashore at these locales; including, but not limited to, Headland Cove, Bluefish Cove, and Whalers Cove.